opengisch/QField-docs/documentation/how-to/digitize.en.md

 ### Freehand digitizing

-The freehand digitizing mode allows users to "draw" lines and polygons using their styluspen or mouse.
+The freehand digitizing mode allows you to "draw" lines and polygons using their styluspen or mouse.
 The mode is available for line / polygon feature additions as well as the geometry editor's rings tool.